DanielHVJ/Blog/Pandas/tes.md

      'duration',
      'age']

+### Classification function

 Finally, we define a function that consider five arguments:

-i) the empty list for metrics, ii) the train dataset, iii) the test dataset, iv) the target variable, and v) the target variable for the test dataset.
+​				i) the empty list for metrics,

+​				ii) the train dataset,

+​				iii) the test dataset,

+​				iv) the target variable, and

+​				v) the target variable for the test dataset.

-The most relevant part of the function makes the permutation for each of the ramdon variables selected plus 'duration' and 'age'.
-Each of this permutation is saved in a temporal dataframe which is consider for the Classification exercise.
+The most relevant part of the function makes the permutation for each of the random variables selected plus 'duration' and 'age'.
+Each of these permutations is saved in a temporal data frame which is only considered for the Classification exercise.

-Once we perform the Classification, we make the prediction on the Test dataset, construct the Confussion Matrix and save the `false positive` values of each iteration and saved in a list.
-After the loop is finished, we finally perform the _Classification exercise_ on the original Train dataset and take its metric.
+Once we perform the Classification, we make the prediction on the test dataset, construct the Confusion Matrix and save the `false-positive` values of each iteration and save in the metric list.
+After the loop is finished, finally we perform the *Classification exercise* on the original Train dataset and take its metric.

 ```python